 How to Cook Lobsters on the Grill without Ruining Them

-Thanks to online lobster shipping companies Maine grilled lobster can be enjoyed in 24 hours notice by lobster lovers on both coasts of the USA.
-Grilling lobster takes about the same prep time as the conventional boiling and steaming methods.
-The real difference is the grill will imbue the smoky flavors of the coals and any marinades or butters.
-Plus, you can do all your cooking on the grill, including sides, vegetables and your turf all while enjoying the great outdoors and a chilled cocktail or two.
+Cooking lobster entirely on the grill ensures that no water enters the shell, resulting in a more concentrated lobster flavor.
+The real difference is that the grill will imbue the smoky flavors of the coals and any marinades or butters.
+Plus, you can do all your cooking on the grill, including sides, vegetables, and your turf, all while enjoying the great outdoors and a chilled cocktail or two.

 How to Grill Whole Lobsters

-Pictured: 5 lb. live lobster perfectly grilled from William Horst of Hooked on BBQ
+Pictured: 5 lb. live lobster perfectly grilled by William Horst of Hooked on BBQ

 How to Grill Lobsters without Ruining Them